drexed/lite-ruby/docs/ENUMERABLE.md

 `median`
 ------
-returns the middle value of a collection of numbers.
+Returns the middle value of a collection of numbers.

 ```ruby
 [].median        #=> 0